How does this medication work? What will it do for me?

 875 mg/125 mg

-Each white, oval, biconvex, film-coated tablet scored and engraved "AC" on one side and plain on the other, contains amoxicillin 875 mg as the trihydrate and clavulanic acid 125 mg as the potassium salt (in a ratio of 7:1).
-Nonmedicinal ingredients: magnesium stearate, croscarmellose sodium, colloidal silicon dioxide, hydroxypropyl cellulose, polyethylene glycol, titanium dioxide, and ethylcellullose.
+Each white, oval, biconvex, film-coated tablet scored and engraved "AC" on one side and plain on the other, contains 875 mg of amoxicillin as the trihydrate and 125 mg of clavulanic acid as the potassium salt (in a ratio of 7:1).
+Nonmedicinal ingredients: magnesium stearate, croscarmellose sodium, colloidal silicon dioxide, hydroxypropyl cellulose, polyethylene glycol, and titanium dioxide

 How should I use this medication?

 The recommended adult dose of amoxicillin - clavulanic acid depends on the infection being treated.
 The usual recommended adult doses include 500 mg every 8 or 12 hours or 875 mg every 12 hours.

 The children's dose of amoxicillin - clavulanic acid is based on body weight, as prescribed by the doctor.
 Depending on the infection being treated, the dose will range between 20 mg and 45 mg per kilogram of body weight per day, taken in divided doses.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.